hackerzhuli/com.hackerzhuli.code/MessagingProtocol.md

 #### TestStarted (Value: 20)
 - **Format**: JSON serialized TestAdaptorContainer
-- **Important**: Each message contains exactly one test adaptor.
-The `TestAdaptors` array always contains a single element with no children data.
+- **Important**: Each message contains only top-level test adaptors with no children data.
 This is an optimization to avoid sending redundant hierarchy information.
 - **Note**: The Source field is not populated in this message type for efficiency.
 - **C# Structure**: